london-privacy-lab/tutorials/yubikey-arch-linux.md

 40. Select `Add`
 41. Manually touch the button on your Yubikey

+**To use your Yubikey's OTP**
+Select the text field you wish to fill and manually press the Yubikey button for less than 3 seconds.

+**To use you Yubikey's Static Password**
+Select the text field you wish to fill and hold down the Yubikey button for more than 3 seconds.

-**To find out more about the 'Yubico Personalization Tool'** [click here](https://www.yubico.com/support/knowledge-base/categories/articles/yubikey-personalization-tool-users-guide/) for the manual
+**To find out more about the 'Yubico Personalization Tool'** [click here](https://www.yubico.com/support/knowledge-base/categories/articles/yubikey-personalization-tool-users-guide/) for the manual.
+You could add a username and a password into the static password configuration.
+Note that you can only store ONE configuration in each key slot.
+It's perhaps not for storing an entire keepass database but the master password instead.

 **To test out your Yubikey** [click here](https://demo.yubico.com/) to head over to the demo site